 For some, bisexuality is their dual existence of heterosexual and homosexual attraction.
 For some, it’s possessing “characteristics of both sexes,” as Merriam-Webster defines it.

-Someone who have dated more than one gender in the past can be bisexual, as people have done all throughout history.
+Someone who has dated more than one gender in the past can be bisexual, as people have done all throughout history.
 It could be someone’s umbrella term to include those attracted to multiple genders, such as pansexual and omnisexual people.
 People may separate sexual attraction from emotional attraction, and only identify as biromantic – or it may be combined.

 Bisexuality could simply be the “potential for romantic or sexual attraction to genders similar to one’s own and dissimilar to one’s own,” as one academic definition explains.